Wednesbury unreasonableness in Singapore law: At common law

 Wednesbury unreasonableness is a "shorthand legal reference" to the classical common law judicial approach expounded in the English case of Associated Provincial Picture Houses v Wednesbury Corporation (1947).
 In that case, Lord Greene, the Master of the Rolls, described two forms of unreasonableness.
 First, unreasonableness can be a general description of a public authority doing things that must not be done, such as not directing itself properly in law by considering matters which it is not bound to consider and taking into consideration irrelevant matters.

 Another type of unreasonableness occurs when a public authority does something that is "so absurd that no sensible person could ever dream that it lay within the powers of the authority", as illustrated by the dismissal of a teacher because of her red hair.
 The latter has now come to be termed as Wednesbury unreasonableness.
-However, Lord Greene recognized that these aspects of unreasonableness are by no means clear, and "all these things run into one another".
+However, Lord Greene recognised that these aspects of unreasonableness are by no means clear, and "all these things run into one another".

 Wednesbury unreasonableness was subsequently reformulated by the House of Lords in Council of Civil Service Unions v Minister for the Civil Service (the GCHQ case, 1983).
 Lord Diplock stated that it applies to a "decision which is so outrageous in the defiance of logic or of accepted moral standards that no sensible person who had applied his mind to the question to be decided could have arrived at it".
 Evidently, this is a much higher standard than ordinary unreasonableness.
 A governmental decision that is Wednesbury-unreasonable may be quashed or invalidated by a court.

-In R v Secretary of State for the Home Department, ex parte Brind (1991), Lord Ackner said that although the standard of Wednesbury unreasonableness had been criticized as too high:
+In R v Secretary of State for the Home Department, ex parte Brind (1991), Lord Ackner said that although the standard of Wednesbury unreasonableness had been criticised as too high: